Jxck-S/plane-notify/README.md

 # plane-notify
+Developed so I could auto tweet Elon Musk's jet activity.
 Still WIP Should not use yet.
+Nearing final first version.
 Notify If a Selected Plane has taken off or landed using Python with OpenSky API, outputs location of takeoff location of landing and takeoff by revese lookup of cordinates.

 ## Required PIP packages
 - OpenSky API https://github.com/openskynetwork/opensky-api